microsoft/monaco-editor/README.md

 ## Try it out

-See the editor in action [on the website](https://microsoft.github.io/monaco-editor/index.html).
+Try the editor out [on our website](https://microsoft.github.io/monaco-editor/index.html).

 ## Installing